citp/privacy-policy-historical/l/lg/lgb/lgbtqnation.com.md

  **Third Party Collections of Information:**

 LGBTQ Nation has no control over any persons, third party web sites, links or email addresses posted to this website.
-We do not screen landing pages of external links, and assume no responsibility for any web navigation, including links to members’ personal websites or blogs, or textual or banner advertisements, that takes you off this site, and that is not under our control.
+We do not screen landing pages of external links, and assume no responsibility for any web navigation, including links to members' personal websites or blogs, or textual or banner advertisements, that takes you off this site, and that is not under our control.

  **Liability:**

-LGBTQ Nation disclaims all liability, regardless of the form of action, for the acts or omissions or claims of other members or users (including unauthorized users, or “hackers”) of our site or services.
+LGBTQ Nation disclaims all liability, regardless of the form of action, for the acts or omissions or claims of other members or users (including unauthorized users, or "hackers") of our site or services.
 **
 Ownership:**